 In the video Hua Dong emphasizes that inclusive design is important for everyone.
 She says: “As designers, we can design with people for people, design with disability for ability, design with old people for young people and design with diversity for unity.”

 Hua Dong explains the concepts in a straightforward way in the film.
 In the earlier years the focus was on user capabilities.
 It then moved to an interactive focus and design became about the process of using things.
 User diversity introduces concepts of user experience.
 The video is 14 minutes but worth the watch.
-It’s captioned which means you can watch it at an increased speed and still read the captions.

 Although there is a particular focus on product and service design, many points can be transferred to the work with architecture.